 The Society's success as a financial institution depends on its ability to process a very large number of transactions efficiently and accurately.
 Operational risk and losses can result from a range of internal and external factors.
 Internal factors include fraud, errors by employees, failure to document transactions properly or to obtain proper internal authorisation, failure to comply with regulatory requirements and conduct of business rules and equipment failures, particularly in relation to electronic banking applications.
-External factors include natural disasters, war, terrorist action or the failure of external systems, for example, those of its suppliers or counterparties.
+External factors include natural disasters, war, pandemics, terrorist action or the failure of external systems, for example, those of its suppliers or counterparties.
 These could, for example, prevent the Society's customers from withdrawing cash from the Society's ATMs or from having their salary credited to their accounts with the Society and, if customers associate their problem with the Society rather than with the institution causing the problem, this would have an operational and financial impact on the Society's performance.

 A feature of operational risk is that financial institutions rely on systems and controls such as standard form documentation and electronic banking applications to process high volumes of transactions.
 As a result, any error in the Society's standard documentation or any defect in its electronic banking applications can be replicated across a large number of transactions before the error or defect is discovered and corrected and this could significantly increase the cost to the Society of remediating the error or defect, could expose it to the risk of regulatory sanction, unenforceability of contracts and, in extreme cases, could result in significant damage to its reputation.

-In particular, increased digital interconnectivity across the Group, its customers and suppliers, and the need for resilient IT systems, including hardware, software, cloud computing services and cyber-security, remains an evolving risk to financial institutions including the Society.
+Increased digital interconnectivity across the Group, its customers and suppliers, and the need for resilient IT systems, including hardware, software, cloud computing services and cyber-security, remains an evolving risk to financial institutions including the Society.
+The Society considers that, within the operation and conduct risks profile, IT resilience and cyber security present the main risks, and the Society focuses on striving to protect service availability and customer data.
 The Society's implementation of new systems, infrastructures and processes, alongside the maintenance of legacy systems, introduces a level of operational complexity.
 In an increasingly digital world, customer expectations are rising, with a significantly lower tolerance of service disruption.
 Ensuring a highly reliable and widely available service requires resilient IT, business systems and processes.
 Furthermore, the sharing of customer data, and the enabling of direct payments by third party providers from a customer's account as a result of Open Banking, may give rise to significant risks associated with cyber security, fraud, IT resilience and data protection, as well as increased compliance costs and risks associated with the Society becoming liable for, or otherwise being required to protect customers against, the costs and/or liabilities of other third party providers and/or losses caused by the actions of such other third party providers.
 Any loss in the integrity and resilience of key systems and processes, data thefts, cyber-attacks, denial of service attacks or breaches of data protection requirements could significantly disrupt its operations and cause significant financial loss and reputational damage to the Society.
 This could in turn result in a loss of confidence in the Society, potentially resulting in existing customers withdrawing deposits and/or deterring prospective new customers.